-This morning I had an e-mail from a business guy asking about how and when one should use Return Receipts (RR).
-His inquiry was due to one of his associates making this request with every single e-mail that they sent.
+This morning, I had an email from a business guy asking how and when one should use Return Receipts (RR).
+His inquiry was due to one of his associates making this request with every email they sent.

 Why do Return Receipts even exist?

-I see no problem depending on the situation.
-Such as the sending of time sensitive or legal communications.
-In important cases communication is key.
-What you do is explain to the other side that you are going to request an RR in advance to confirm their receipt due to the importance of the communication.
-Then nicely ask that they accept your RR to confirm they did receive your e-mail.
+You explain in advance to the other side that you will request an RR to confirm their receipt due to the importance of the communication.
+Then, nicely ask that they accept your RR to confirm they did receive your email.

 When Return Receipts become annoying…

-The recipient has the right to determine when/if they want to read an e-mail and reply to it.
-RRs should be reserved for those instances where it is critical to knowing the e-mail was received/opened.
-And even then the recipient is under no obligation to accept your request.
+As a recipient, one can determine when/if they want to read and reply to an email.
+Therefore, RRs should be reserved for those instances where it is critical to know the email was received/opened.
+And even then, the recipient is not obligated to accept your request.

-The bottom line?
-Use RRs for legal issues and important company matters where you want to have some sort of proof or “paper trail” that the e-mail was sent and subsequently opened.
-Notify and ask in advance if it is that important.
-To send an RR request for every day-to-day business e-mail, is simply not necessary (or appreciated) by recipients who do not have RRs completely turned off.
+Use RRs for legal issues and essential company matters where you need proof or a “paper trail” that the email was sent and subsequently opened.
+All you have to do is ask in advance if it is that important.
+Simple!